Approved by the Transportation Policy Committee on March 3, 2023

-The American Society of Civil Engineers (ASCE) supports the mission of Vision Zero to reduce traffic-related fatalities and serious injuries.
-Vision Zero, is based on the tenets that traffic fatalities can be prevented, are unacceptable, and even one traffic-related death is too many.
+The American Society of Civil Engineers (ASCE) supports Vision Zero, which is a design strategy to eliminate traffic fatalities and severe injuries among all road users, and to ensure safe, healthy, equitable mobility for all.
+Vision Zero is based on the tenets that traffic fatalities can be prevented, are unacceptable, and even one traffic-related death is too many.

-ASCE believes that the following principles are important towards eliminating traffic-related fatalities:
+ASCE believes that the following principles are important approaches that will contribute to eliminating traffic-related fatalities and injuries:

 - Safety, health, and welfare of the public are the highest priority in engineering design.
-Transportation systems should be safe for all road users, for all modes of transportation, in all communities, and for people of all ages, incomes, and abilities.
+Transportation systems should be safe for all users.

 - Transportation systems should be designed to protect human life and be based on target speeds appropriate for the context and type of facility.

-- Local, county, and state departments of transportation should update their manuals and design guides to reflect the latest safety best practices.
-This should include smart engineering, public education, encourage other modes of transportation, enforce traffic laws, and evaluating outcomes.
+- Local, county, and state departments of transportation should regularly update their manuals and design guides to reflect the latest safety best practices.

-- Local, county and state departments of transportation should collect and analyze data to understand safety issues, prioritize investments on the high injury network and ensure there are not disproportionate impacts on Title VI communities.
+- Local, state, and federal departments of transportation should collect and analyze data to understand safety issues and prioritize investments.

-- Increase transportation infrastructure funding to modernize and upgrade existing facilities and develop new transportation infrastructure utilizing the latest engineering standards.
+To achieve the Vision Zero principles, transportation infrastructure funding should be increased to modernize and upgrade existing facilities and develop new transportation infrastructure utilizing the latest engineering standards.

 Vision Zero recognizes the importance of roadway design in reducing traffic-related fatalities and serious injuries.
-Part of the first canon of the ASCE Code of ethics is "Engineers shall hold paramount the safety, health and welfare of the public.”
+The ASCE Code of Ethics states that “Engineers first and foremost, protect the health, safety, and welfare of the public.”

-- Safety: road traffic systems should take account of human fallibility and minimize both the opportunities for errors and the harm done when they occur; and
+- Safety: road traffic systems should take account of human fallibility and minimize both the opportunities for errors and the harm done when they occur.

 - Mechanisms for change: providers and regulators must do their utmost to guarantee the safety of all citizens; they must cooperate with road users; and all three must be ready to change to achieve safety.